m1st0rm/PyLabs/README.md

-This repo was created for Python Labs.
+This branch was created for Lab2.
-Each lab is separated in its own branch.